brianjunhyuplee/refactor-repo/README.md

 2. For CSS

+With the changes to the HTML file, some changes must be added to the CSS file to correspond accordingly.

-*Examples of unfixed css classes:*
+*Examples of unfixed CSS classes:*
 ```bash
 .header{
     ...